 Research has also shown that modern designers should pay more attention to working with mobile interfaces.
 Smartphones and tablets rule the Internet world, and the words ‘iOS’ and ‘Android’ are present in 7% and 15% of the junior and senior jobs, respectively.
 In addition to that, 10% of employers want seniors to be familiar with the principles of responsive web design.

 So, does a designer need technical skills?
 My answer is ‘Yes, of course.’
 However, simply having this expertise is not enough — you need to showcase it properly.
-Apart from a portfolio on Behance or Dribble, you need a decent resume, describing your achievements and (tech) skills in a full scope.
-Tap here to check if your resume is geeky enough!
+Apart from a portfolio on Behance or Dribble, you need a decent designer resume, describing your achievements and (tech) skills in full scope.
+Tap here to check if your designer resume is geeky enough!
 (Learning your resume score is free.)